johnmaxrin/vita/index.markdown

 # Ongoing Projects

-### Skyfall -- Final Year Thesis
+### Skynet -- Final Year Project
 <img style="float: left; margin-right:10px; height:50px; width:50px;" src="images/swarm.png">
-Project Skyfall is all about developing a FANET for MAVs through which MAVs can share their local resources efficiently which in turn will increase the flight time of entire MAVs connected to that FANET.
-The flight time of MAVs decreases rapidly as the number of sensors in MAVs increases.
-When dealing with a swarm of such MAVs, Flight time matters, and the data from the sensors of all MAVs might not be necessary most of the time.
-If an MAV can share its local resource with other MAVs like sensor data, location, Etc through a FANET in an efficient way, it can increase the flight time significantly. <br><br><br>
+Project Skyfall aims at developing a FANET for MAVs to enable them to share resources efficiently, thus increasing the flight time of all associated MAVs.
+As the number of sensors in MAVs increases, flight time decreases rapidly.
+With a swarm of such MAVs, flight time matters, and the data from all of the MAVs might not be needed most of the time.
+A FANET can significantly increase flight time if an MAV shares its local resources efficiently with other MAVs, including sensor data, location, and so on. <br><br><br>

 ### Herd Ai
 <img style="float: left; margin-right:10px; height:50px; width:50px;" src="images/herd.jpg">
-The project aims at building autonomous swarms of Micro UAVs for defense purposes.
-Theseswarms can be tracked over the internet and can be controlled minimally over the internet.
-Thisproject is an ongoing funded project.
+Using Micro UAVs for defense, the project aims to build an autonomous swarm of micro-drones.
+This swarm of drones can be tracked over the Internet, and it can be controlled in a small way.
+Currently, this project is funded on an ongoing basis.
 More about this project can be [found here.](https://johnmaxrin.github.io/herdAI/)

 ---
 <br>